 Every person is cremated in a casket – due to the nature of the process all the wood completely disappears and the ashes returned are purely human remains.
 A casket is cremated as you see it, nothing is removed from the casket before cremation.

 The more traditional choice, this takes place at an official cemetery or burial ground.
 It enables families to have a special place to visit.
-In Hamilton double depth graves are standard, meaning two persons are able to be buried in the same plot.
+In most cemeteries double depth graves are standard, meaning two persons are able to be buried in the same plot.

 5. What can I do with the Ashes?

 There are a lot of options when it comes to deciding what to do with a loved ones remains, and there is no right or wrong answer.
 Ashes can be buried in a cemetery or in special ashes memorial areas.
 Some families decide to have a memorial in a special place that was important to the person who has died.
 Ashes may be scattered in a memorial garden, at sea, or in a favourite place.
 It is even common now to split the ashes and have a portion in one place and the remainder in another location.
 Many people choose to purchase an urn that better reflects their tastes and lifestyle.